TechnicJelle/BMUtils/README.md

 [TechnicJelle.com BlueMap Addons](https://technicjelle.com/#%F0%9F%8C%90-bluemap-addons)

 Should work with any plugin/mod-loader.
 Currently only tested with Paper.
 Please let me know if you have any issues when using other platforms!
+Now also has functions for Native BlueMap Addons!

 ## Installation
 There are two ways to use this library: